Tag Archive : best marriage counselor in Gurgaon

 Your Love Language, How You Can Express Affection?

-Marriage Counselor Shivani says lots of people, specifically those who have been with their partners for a long time and have been doing things the similar way for a while coming for help as they feel their partner never expresses love, appreciation, or affection and, as a result, they do not feel wanted or cared for.
+Marriage Counselor Shivani says lots of people, specifically those who have been with their partners for a long time and have been doing things a similar way for a while coming for help as they feel their partner never expresses love, appreciation, or affection and, as a result, they do not feel wanted or cared for.

 But mostly, the problem is quite much to do with how affection is being expressed as anything else.

+Everyone has a different method of showing someone that he/she cares about them.
+This may be called your ‘love language.
 This blog by India’s top Marriage Counselor and Relationship Expert Shivani Misri Sadhoo shares how you can express affection to your special one.

 The Common 5 Love Languages